cheminfo/convert-to-jcamp/README.md

 ```

 There are two functions for NMR. `from1DNMRVariables`
-and `from2DNMRVariables` generates a nmr jcamp file from variables.
+and `from2DNMRVariables` generate a NMR JCAMP file from variables.

 ```js
 const { from2DNMRVariables } = require('convert-to-jcamp');